AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_config_push_notification.md

 # Set push messages

-This topic introduces structures and fields of push.
+This topic introduces the structure and fields of Chat push service.

 Chat not only provides basic configurations that are adaptive to all, but also supports advanced configurations varied by service providers.
 You can choose the service provider and configure the notification fields based on your business requirements.